doublesecretagency/craft-notifier/docs/events/types/formie/index.md

 The notification will be triggered whenever a visitor submits a normal front-end form.
 Every submitted field is available in your message.
 You can post new submissions to a Slack channel, text your team, or use any other [message types](/messages/types/).

 :::warning Formie already has excellent email support If you only want emails from Formie submissions, you may not need another plugin.
-Reach for Notifier if you want Formie submissions to send via **different message types** (e.g. SMS or Slack notifications).
+Reach for Notifier if you want Formie submissions to send via **different message types** which aren't covered by Formie's native integrations.
 :::

 <img class="dropshadow" src="/images/events/event-formie-submissions.png" alt="" style="width:646px; margin-top:10px; margin-bottom:22px">